 - Security – Many fence types aren’t designed for security, but a few are.
 These may be less design friendly, yet their job is to protect inhabitants of the home and their possessions.

-- Return On Investment – The ROI factor for a fence is generally low, but you can expect around 50 percent of total project cost to be reimbursed at time your home sells.
-Well constructed metal and stone fences may get as high as 70% ROI.
+- Return on Investment – The ROI factor (Cost to Value Return) for a fence is generally low, but you can expect around 50 percent of total project cost to be reimbursed at a time your home sells.
+Well-constructed metal and stone fences may get as high as 70% ROI aka cost to value return at resale.

 - Reduce Noise – Living on a busy street with much passing traffic can get loud at times.
-A solid fence (8 to 10 feet high) can reduce surrounding sounds by a few decibels.
+A solid fence (8 to 10 feet high) can reduce surrounding street noise and sounds by a few decibels.

 - Neighborhood impact – Getting agreement from nearby neighbors is one of the first things to do for installation in metropolitan areas.